eugenioLopezRamos/slika-photography/README.md

 - Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)
 - Change the images on the home tab
 - Tab indexes en las paginas
+- change the bottom bar logos to something on the server.....

 _admin panel front end_